Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

 # 📩 Send LinkedIn Connection Request from Excel file 🗂️

 This script will help you automate sending connection requests on LinkedIn with an excel containing first and last name.
+I got tired of manually entering people's name every term, this help solve the problem of be trying to endorse all my students as a TA.
+I just export students' name list and watch the script do its magic

 ## 📚 Requirements